SinZhung/Deck_Of_Card/README.md

 - Java Development Kit (JDK)
 - IDE (e.g., IntelliJ, Eclipse)

-### Installation
-Run the Main.java file to start the game.

 How to Play
 1. Run the program.
 2. Enter player names.